Did you know that 60% of marketers report that content marketing such as guest blogging generates leads?

 This isn’t meant to be your biggest point of contact.
 It’s called pre-outreach for a reason.

-The point is simply to start engaging with their content, so they have an idea that you exist and so that they know you’re not out to use them for follows.
+The point is simply to start engaging with their content, so they have an idea that you exist and so that they know you’re not out to use them for followers or link building.

 It’s about relationship building, not just promotion.